 In this method of IoT Application development, there will be a master client which subscribes to all the topics either one by one or using the # subscription.
 Due to the subscription, the client will receive all the data sent to the broker.
 The client will have mechanism to store the data and process / analyze and present it to the customer as needed.
 However the data traffic will increase to this client as the number of real time data publishers increases.
 Use MQTT5 shared subscription to avoid data overloading.

 The MQTT gateway is usually a piece of software/hardware between sensors and the IoT operating system or server.
 It collects message, receives data from edge sensors and converts them into messages and passes them to IoT applications.
-The part of the server is the gateway.
 The gateway acts as a middleware agent between the sensors and the server.
 This gateway has a built-in function to detect all available sensors on the network running around the gateway.
 The detected sensor and device are allowed to communicate with each other and are managed from the central IoT platform.
 The self-advertising of sensors and devices helps to find the Gateway to the Clients.
 Within this framework, gateway itself is considered as an IoT edge device.

 Looking to learn more about the Protocol to build IoT Application and Clients?